 - The Sweeting Center, named in honor of Moody's sixth president, Dr. George Sweeting, the primary building for classrooms and faculty offices

-- Crowell Hall, current home to Moody Radio Chicago—WMBI, the first non-commercial radio station in the United States.
+- Chapman Center, current home to Moody Publishers and Moody Radio Chicago—WMBI, the first non-commercial radio station in the United States.

 Prospective Student Tours